VivyTeam/vivy-components/README.md

 To serve the storybook just run `npm run storybook` which will serve locally on your machine via localhost.

+## Design

+For the most part all designs laid out in this component library are spearheaded by Vivy design - therefore we take a lot of our design cues directly from them.
+In case a design does not exist, grab a designer and talk over the implementation details with them.
+You can always create a quick placeholder - but official design must be signed off and accepted by the design team.

+You can find all current, updated, and new designs in the [Vivy zeplin Web UIs project](https://app.zeplin.io/)

 ## Component Development

 To get started developing components first read [the storybook quickstart](https://storybook.js.org/basics/quick-start-guide/).